AlexHarris1221/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my home page.
 ---
+This is a temporary blog for this homepage until further notice.